olagurthi/E-commerce-Delivery-Prediction-Classification-/README.md

 Dataset licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
 Code in this repository is available under the MIT License.

----

-## 🤖 AI Usage Statement

-This project used AI assistance (Claude by Anthropic) for:
-- Structuring the Jupyter notebook layout and comments
-- Suggesting feature engineering ideas
-- Generating initial visualization code scaffolding

-All analysis, interpretation, and conclusions were reviewed and validated by the student team.

----

 <p align="center">
   <em>Built as part of a Machine Learning course project · 2025</em>